| CAMELot sample session

 window contains information about the configuration of the CA and

 updates the current step when the CA is running.
+There are 5 buttons on this

 window.
 The Go and Loop buttons initialise the CA execution, the